When Do You Need a Private Instagram Account? 7 Signs To Know

 Conclusion: Why and When You May Need A Private Instagram Account

-If two or more signs fit, switch to private vs public by choosing private now.
+If two or more signs fit, switch from public to private by choosing private now.
 Here is a quick checklist for your private account:

 • Approve followers